2015 Internet Marketing Wrap Up

 Google emphasized its goal in 2014 to make the user experience on mobile an important feature.
 Therefore, their search algorithm reflected this change by making sure a website was responsive or mobile-friendly.
 It affected how or if your website landed on the coveted first ‘page’ of a mobile google search.

 Your homework: Check your website’s responsiveness.
 Does it need some tweaking?

 Branding has taken on new meaning in today’s online marketing landscape.
 Branding is not just your logo and message but your individuality.
 Branding in 2015 meant you and your team.
 Branding has taken on the human element.

 In 2010, I coined the phrase, “Business 2 People.”
 Instead of Business to Consumer or Business to Business, we found that we are marketing more and more to people and individuals.
 Branding means showing your flaws, your humor, and your personality.

 Branding is more than the company; it’s the sum of its parts, including your team’s parts.

 Your homework: Consider allowing or tasking a team member to give their voice to the brand.
 Have you taken a team photo lately that shows off your uniqueness?

 Boy, did this grow in 2015!
-I would say that content marketing combines all of the above; videos, blogging, press releases, case studies, tools, social media posts.
+I would say that content marketing combines all of the above; videos, blogging, press releases, case studies, tools, and social media posts.
 It’s the ultimate branding experience since it needs to come from you and your team.

 I have recommended to clients that they at least hire someone to help prepare videos and write or advertise, obviously, but it needs to have the customer’s tone and voice.
 You still have to be a part of the process.